|

 of advanced mausoleum tombs, which are of high standard and

-built of limestone with a fantastic imagination and craftsmanship.
+built of limestone with craftsmanship.

 Mausoleums (or mausolea)